mattblovell/kodi_panel/README.rst

 Raspberry Pi
 ************

+The directions below were tried on an RPi3 Model B v1.2 using Raspberry Pi OS with Linux kernel 5.4.51-v7+ in late 2020.
+(I've *not* tried getting the display going with LibreELEC.)

 For Raspberry Pi boards, follow the
 `installation directions <https://luma-lcd.readthedocs.io/en/latest/>`_ from luma.lcd to get your display working.
 Luma's directions are thorough